EasyLearnApp/EasyLearnView/README.md

 ## SWV Software

-Development of an application for the SWV Software selection process
+Development of an React application for EasyLearn

 ## Installing the dependencies